0x80/typed-firestore-server/README.md

 ### Typing Your Database

 All functions are designed to take a re-usable typed collection reference as one of their arguments.
-The various functions can infer their return type from it, and apply the necessary restrictions.
+The functions can infer the other types from it, and apply the necessary restrictions.

 Start by creating a file in which you define refs for all of your database collections, and map each to the appropriate type, as shown below.